 You can include spending goals and customize your projections based on expected events like education, weddings, and anything else life throws at you.
 Best of all, they run 5000 simulations to determine the probability of achieving your retirement goals.

 You can even see how the S&P 500, Dow, and U.S. bond markets are doing.
-Personal Capital offers you investment opportunities and financial advisement services as well.
+They offer investment opportunities and financial advice as well.
 If your finances are more sophisticated, you’re considering new investments, or if retirement planning is a serious priority, then Personal Capital is a terrific option.

 The great-grandfather of financial apps, Quicken comes in many forms with a host of features.
 While they do offer a mobile app the majority of their products are PC and Mac based, not for phones.